John Maynard Smith Prize

 Every year the European Society for Evolutionary Biology distinguishes an outstanding young evolutionary biologist with the John Maynard Smith Prize.

-The next call for nominations will be announced approximately in Fall 2014 on the ESEB web site.
+The next call for nominations will be announced in fall 2017.

 Current and previous winners of the JMS Prize are listed below.